-There is a right way and a wrong way to introduce GPS tracking to your employees.
+There’s a right way and a wrong way to introduce a GPS tracking system (like WEX Telematics) to your employees.
 Owners and managers of small business fleets worry about their drivers’ safety and conduct when they’re out in the field.
-Implementing a GPS tracking system can go a long way toward putting these worries to rest.
+Implementing GPS tracking can go a long way toward putting these worries to rest.
 But only when it’s done right.

 First, let’s take a look at 5 of the most significant benefits of implementing GPS tracking:

 - Helps prevent unauthorized trips

 - Keeps your fleet running smoothly and on time

 - Improves customer service

 - Improves the safety and reliability of fleet vehicles